Wehrmachtserdbeere/Natsuki-Bot/Readme.md

     Please make sure to go into `settings.py` and change `is_phone` to `True`.

-4. If using Command Prompt, go to the bot directory and run the following command:
+4. If using Command Prompt, Konsole, or similar terminals, go to the bot directory and run the following command:

-    ```cmd
+    ```
     pip install -r requirements.txt
     ```